Dual graphs and modified Barlow--Bass resistance estimates for repeated barycentric subdivisions: Introduction

-The repeated barycentric subdivision of a simplex is a classical and fundamental notion that appears frequently in algebraic topology, see \cite[and references therein]{Hatcher}.
-Recently it was considered from probabilistic point of view in \cite{DF99,DM11,DMcM,DMic,Volkov}.
+The repeated barycentric subdivision of a simplex is a classical and fundamental notion from algebraic topology, see \cite[and references therein]{Hatcher}.
+Recently it was considered from a probabilistic point of view in \cite{DF99,DM11,DMcM,DMic,Volkov} and graph theory point of view in \cite{Knill1,Knill2}.
 Understanding how resistance scales on finite approximating graphs is the first step to developing analysis on fractals and fractal-like structures, such as self-similar graphs and groups, see \cite[and references therein]{BGN,GN,Kai05,NT08,Nek05}.
-For finitely ramified post-critically finite fractals, including nested fractals, the resistance scales by the same factor between any two levels of approximating graphs.
-Kigami, Linsdtr\o m et al \cite{Kig93,Kig01,Lind} used this fact to prove the existence of a Dirichlet form on the limiting fractal structures.
+For finitely ramified post-critically finite fractals, including nested fractals, the resistance scales by the same factor between any two levels of approximating graphs (see \cite[and references therein]{Kig93,Kig01,Lind}), and this fact can be used to prove the existence and uniqueness of a Dirichlet form on the limiting fractal structures.
 In the infinitely ramified case, resistance estimates are more difficult to obtain, but are just as important to understanding diffusions on fractals.
-Barlow and Bass \cite{BB90,BBS90,BB99,BBKT} proved such estimates for the Sierpinski carpet and its generalizations.
+Barlow and Bass \cite{Barlow,BB90,BBS90,BB99,BBKT,Bass} proved such estimates for the Sierpinski carpet and its generalizations.
 These techniques were extended to understanding resistance estimates between more complicated regions of the Sierpinski carpet, see \cite{McG02}.
-The paper \cite{KZ92} provides another technique for proving the existence of Dirichlet forms on non-finitely ramified self-similar fractals, which estimates the parameter $\rho$ by studying the Poincar\'e inequalities on the the approximating graphs of the fractals.
+The paper \cite{KZ92} provides another technique for proving the existence of Dirichlet forms on non-finitely ramified self-similar fractals, which estimates the parameter $\rho$ by studying the Poincar\'e inequalities on the approximating graphs of the fractals.
+The long term motivation for our work comes from probability and analysis on fractals \cite{Barlow98,RT,Str1,Str2,Str3,Strbook}, vector analysis for Dirichlet forms \cite{HT12,HKT12,HKT13,HRT,HT15,IRT12,LS14}, and especially from the works on the heat kernel estimates \cite{BB90,BB99,BBKT,GH,GT,Kajino,Kajino13,Ki1,Ki2,Ki3,Li86,LY86,Telcs}.

-Our work further develops existing techniques to obtain resistance scaling estimates for the 1-skeleton of $n$-times iterated barycentric subdivisions of a triangle which we will denote $G^T_n$, and its weak dual the hexacarpet (introduced in \cite{BKN+12}), which we will denote $G_n$.
-Note that in the current work, hexacarpet graphs will mostly be used to refer to $G^H_n$, which is a modification of $G_n$ by adding a set of ``boundary'' verteces.